wustho/epr/README.md

 - Resizing terminal & text area width will reset to beginning of current chapter
 - Saved state (reading position & width, but not reading chapter) will reset if current terminal size is incompatible with latest reading state
-- Supports regex search only, so you might need to do `g|G` to get case insensitive search
+- Supports regex search only, so you might need to escape certain characters like `\.`
 - Some known issues mentioned at the bottom

 ## Quickly Read from History